 Of course, be careful not to go overboard.
-As with anything SEO, your H1 tag should not be overstuffed full of keywords in an attempt to rank higher.
+As with anything SEO, your H1 tag should not be overstuffed full of keywords in an attempt to rank higher in search engines.
 Use just one of your most relevant keywords in a way that feels natural.
 Any supporting keywords can be used in your H2, H3 heading and body content.

-Format Your H1 To Make It Stand Out
+Format Your H1 Tag To Make It Stand Out

 The <h1> HTML tag tells Google to pay particular attention to that set of text since it describes your page’s content.
 As one of the more important pieces of code (for SEO, at least), its formatting should reflect that.